The Mythical Golden Trout

 Ray, his wife, and their two college-aged daughters take a camping trip to the mountains.
 The family has fallen on hard times, and they’re on the verge of losing their home.
 While fishing for trout in an alpine lake, they hook an amazing hunk of gold.

-When Wyatt, the local police chief, catches wind of what happened, he deputizes three of his oddball friends and sets off to track them down.
+When Wyatt, the local police chief, catches wind of what happened, he deputizes three of his oblivious friends and sets off to track them down.
 In a desperate bid to escape, Ray leads his family into the back country with the well-armed posse hot on their trail.

 Cowering behind a boulder, Ray and his wife are ready to surrender, but their daughters come up with a brazen plan.